General introduction to RetinaLyze

 Seeing an overlay and manipulating the image

-If you wish to see the analyzed picture you can click the ID no. or the picture.
+If you wish to see the analyzed retinal picture you can click the ID no. or the picture.
 Here you will be able to see a bigger image, and be able to zoom in and out.

 If RetinaLyze has found alterations, it will mark it with either black markings (signs of DR) or teal markings (signs of AMD).
 These markings can be removed by pressing either "Toggle DR overlay" or "Toggle AMD overlay".
-The Glaucoma overlay will show you the measured level of haemoglobin in the optic nerve head and can be toggled using the button "Toggle Glaucoma overlay".
+The Glaucoma overlay will show you the measured level of hemoglobin in the optic nerve head and can be toggled using the button "Toggle Glaucoma overlay".

-Understanding the results of an automated analysis
+Understanding the results of the automated analysis

 The result of the automated analysis is displayed in two parts.